-She resides and works Brooklyn and is represented by Asya Geisberg Gallery in New York.
-Gualdoni is one of 11 co-founders at an artist-run exhibition Regina Rex, located in the Lower East Side of Manhattan.
+She resides and works in New York City and Boston, and is represented by Asya Geisberg Gallery in New York.
+She is a Professor of the Practice in Painting and Drawing at SMFA at Tufts.
+Gualdoni is one of 12 co-founders at an artist-run exhibition space Regina Rex, active in Bushwick and the Lower East Side, 2010-2017.

 I make paintings of still lives and interiors.
 I render these spaces as in flux through a process of stain painting on raw canvas with thin veils of acrylic paint, often interrupting the image with more viscous eruptions and pours.
 Amidst suggestions of windows, doors, and table tops, I insinuate the character of the room's absent inhabitant(s) by populating it with mundane objects such as laptops, children's building blocks, houseplants, juxtaposed with more esoteric objects.
 I imagine the women who have shaped these rooms going about the labor of everyday tasks while striving to change their reality through both rational and mystical means.
 I am interested in these domestic interiors as a locus of social issues of labor, as well as a site where mimesis/reality comes into conflict with the abstract and magical.